qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/metadatatools.rst

 Update Layer Metadata
 ---------------------
-Copies all non-empty metadata fields from an source layer to a target layer.
+Copies all non-empty metadata fields from a source layer to a target layer.
 Leaves empty input fields unchanged in the target.

 Parameters